Healthy and well: Jewelry to inspire self care

 I'm lucky to be surrounded by a lot of love and support, and have had the means to find the tools that provide me with a solid path to sustainable wellness.
 I know not everyone is so fortunate but I'm grateful that the stigma around discussing one's mental health, and its absolute connection to our physical health, is being reduced.

-These days, I’m conscious of what I eat: no meat, little sugar, I try to take it easy on the dairy.
-I’m not motivated by physical health concerns so much as by how I feel.
-I’m tuned in to how much sleep I need; I walk, swim, stretch, laughand play as often as I can; I try to remember to take my supplements and use CBD oil sometimes when I need it.
+These days, I'm conscious of what I eat: no meat, little sugar, I try to take it easy on the dairy.
+I'm not motivated by physical health concerns so much as by how I feel.
+I'm tuned in to how much sleep I need; I walk, swim, stretch, laugh and play as often as I can; I try to remember to take my supplements and use CBD oil sometimes when I need it.

-There’s so much positive power for me in having awareness of how what I put into my body and how much or little I exercise has an effect on my outlook, which in turn has a critical relationship to how I approach people, my work, and all aspects of my life.
+There's so much positive power for me in having awareness of what I put into my body and how much or little I exercise has an effect on my outlook, which in turn has a critical relationship to how I approach people, my work, and all aspects of my life.

-One of my favourite talismans puts a little twist on health and wellness that speaks more directly to my own commitment to my life and my longevity.
-“Pure Love” features a unicorn with a rose in its mouth.
+One of my favorite talismans puts a little twist on health and wellness that speaks more directly to my own commitment to my life and my longevity.
+"Pure Love" features a unicorn with a rose in its mouth.
 Its symbolism is a reminder that physical and mental health ought to be approached with attention and affection for ourselves; if we love ourselves wholly, or strive to do so, well-being has space to flourish.
 Love means paying attention.
 Noticing the details.
 Nurturing.
 If we do that for ourselves — when I do that for myself — I know that I feel better because I make more careful, healthier decisions that set me up for improved health.

 I hope you find love and well-being in mind and body today, and every day.